-Stanmore Circular walk
+Stanmore Circular Short Walk

 Undulating route through various parks, commons and nature reserves in leafy North London, including the London Viewpoint